sosiristseng/reading/content/posts/python/conda.md

 lightgallery: false
 ---

 For windows: Download and install the [Anaconda distribution](https://www.anaconda.com/products/individual) for a quick setup.
+See also [conda official docs](https://docs.conda.io/en/latest/).

 <!--more-->